Beware the netters!

 Technically, unless you want to swim out there and check those nets, I think you could be in for a surprise.
 Obviously, we can see those flags or dans.
 But what we think are nets could actually be lobsters pots.
 Still, a pain in the arse if they are close in because you can still get snagged on the ropes and pots.
 However, there is an even more productive way to catch those bass and that is drift netting.

 The difference between static nets and drift netting is simple.
-Drift nets are shot in deeper water, so not as close as those trammel nets that I think are a waste of time if your trying to catch bass.
+Drift nets are shot in deeper water, so not as close as those trammel nets that I think are a waste of time if you’re trying to catch bass.
 I know from personal experience.
 Drift nets are shot across the tide, so no anchors.
 So drift nets will take everything in their path, including bass.
-You wouldn’t want your drift net to catch the sea bed this would be an absolute disaster.
+You wouldn’t want your drift net to catch the sea bed; this would be an absolute disaster.
 Another thing about drift netting is you have to stay with the nets all the time.
 Unlike static nets where they can be left to do their thing, in my experience…nothing.

 Lack of Fish

 After the lockdown fishing ban 2020, my very first outing was cut short when I turned up at the place I wanted to fish.
 I pulled up in the park car on the esplanade and saw just past the low tide mark a mile of nets.
-Great start to the fishing but like I said earlier, they are only trying to earn a living it’s that simple.
+Great start to fishing but like I said earlier, they are only trying to earn a living it’s that simple.

 Ultimately, one of the main problems a minority of anglers are making is posting their fish and location on social media.
 Realistically, what’s wrong with that?
 The answer is simple: They are letting those shore netters know where they are catching the fish.

 Now really, I am no expert when it comes to bass fishing or netting come to think of it.
 But it’s not rocket science, just don’t give away where you are fishing.
 The netters want those bass as much as you want to catch them.
-Bass, can be a creature of habit and come back to where they have been hunting.
+Bass can be a creature of habit and come back to where they have been hunting.
 From my personal experience, I have fished on a number of occasions the sea has been alive with bass where I’ve been fishing.
 Let’s keep it that way.